Steven Soderbergh Biography

 With 1998's Out of Sight, starring Jennifer Lopez and George Clooney, he once again garnerd mainstream praise.
 Based on an Elmore Leonard novel, the film was an international success and drew him back into the spotlight.
 It won best picture of the year from the National Society of Film Critics, beating out favorites like Shakespeare in Love and Saving Private Ryan.
 (The group also named Soderbergh, not Spielberg, best director.)
 In addition, the film received Academy Award nominations for Best Adapted Screenplay and Best Film Editing.

 He gained more momentum with The Limey (1999), about an ex-con from England who travels to Los Angeles in an effort to avenge the death of his daughter.
 The film was well received by critics and was listed on several top 10 lists for 1999.
 Soderbergh then went back to a Hollywood studio, a big budget and a big star for Erin Brockovich.
 With Julia Roberts in the title role, the film told the true story of a single mother from a small California town who brought a lawsuit against the local gas and electric company.
 In 2001, Soderbergh became the first director to earn two Best Director nominations in the same year at the Academy Awards in over 60 years.
 Up for directing both Erin Brockovich and Traffic, he won an Oscar for the latter.
-His most recent projects include directing Contagion (2011), Haywire (2012) and Magic Mike (2012).
+He also directed Contagion (2011), Haywire (2012) and Magic Mike (2012).

 Soderbergh lives in Los Angeles and has a daughter from his first marriage.
 He married second wife Jules Asner on May 12, 2003.
 He also has another daughter from an extramarital affair, who was born in August 2010.